upkie/parts/README.md

-# build_upkie
+# Build Upkie

-Instructions and resources to build Upkie
+Instructions and resource files to build Upkie.